rajeevsd123/ai-case-study/README.md

 The other major companies in the field are [AiVF](https://aivf.co/), [Fairtility](https://fairtility.com/), [Alife](https://www.alifehealth.com/)

 - **AiVF** has raised $25M.
 AiVF has 2 investors including 166 2nd Financial Services and Insight Partners.
 AiVF closed its last funding round on Jun 22, 2022 from a Series A round.
-Founded in 2018 (Israel)
+Founded in 2018 (Israel).

  - **Fairtility** has raised $18.5M.
 Fairtility has 2 investors including Nacre Capital and Gurnet Point Capital.
-Fairtility closed its last funding round on May 23, 2022 from a Series A. Founded in 2019 (Israel)
+Fairtility closed its last funding round on May 23, 2022 from a Series A. Founded in 2019 (Israel).

 - **Alife** has raised $31.5M.
 Alife closed its last funding round on Mar 22, 2022 from a Series A round.
 Alife has 13 investors including Farvatn Venture and Union Square Ventures.
-Founded in 2020 (USA)
+Founded in 2020 (USA).

 The field of fertility treatments is experiencing a surge in demand, fueled by several significant factors.
 A shift towards starting families at a later age, the increasing number of same-sex couples seeking assistance, and concerning studies revealing a decline in male fertility are all contributing to this trend.
 According to the [Pew Research Center](https://www.pewresearch.org/short-reads/2018/07/17/a-third-of-u-s-adults-say-they-have-used-fertility-treatments-or-know-someone-who-has/), the use of fertility treatments to assist with the birth process in the US has more than tripled from 1996 to 2015.